 OK, we understand.
-Learning English can be fun, but it can also be a challenge for most people.
+Never Say This while Learning English can be fun, it can also be a challenge for most people.
 There’s a lot to learn and remember, and there’s a lot to practice, but having an English teacher is a great opportunity to learn real English and to practice your English!
 However, if you want to help yourself learn English better, then it’s important to know that there are things you should never say to your English teacher.
 Why?
 Many of these phrases are negative and they can become a roadblock that can hurt your opportunities to develop your English.
 Let’s talk about what you should never say to your English teacher!

 “I’m Too Busy To Study.”